 Some of these companies also have foggers and spreaders that mount onto the aircraft.

 - HSE has multiple spraying drones.
-Check out this chart for comparison.

 - Joyance (They sell aircraft and spreaders)